usnistgov/feasst/html/_sources/dev/README.rst.txt

 --------------------------------------------------------------------------------

 gdb (or lldb on macOS) is especially useful for identifying segfaults via backtraces.
-The -g flag in compilation pulls the symbols so that you can get correct line numbers in the gdb output.
+The -g flag in compilation is required for correct line numbers in the gdb output.
 Often, the optimization flags (e.g., -O3) can obfuscate the backtrace.
-If that is the case, recompile without optimization (using cmake).
+If that is the case, recompile without optimization (using CMakeLists.txt).

-In bash
+In BASH

 .. code-block:: bash